 The preparatory measures for the introduction of the European Unitary Patent (UP) and establishment of the Unified Patent Court (UPC) are underway and the date on which it is anticipated that this new system will enter into force is approaching:

-Based on the latest information and assuming that there will be no more delays, it is planned that, from 01 April 2023, the regulations of the Unitary Patent System will enter into force and the Unified Patent Court will commence its operation.
+Based on the latest information from December 5 the announced timetable was adjusted and it is planned that, from 01 June 2023, the regulations of the Unitary Patent System will enter into force and the Unified Patent Court will commence its operation.

 In contrast to the current system in which, following a centralized grant procedure, a granted European Patent automatically converts into a bundle of individual national patents upon validation in each country of interest, the new system offers the possibility of uniform validation, i.e. the protection afforded by a European Unitary Patent will extend to all of the 17 member states of the European Union participating in the new system (“participating member states”).